symfony/symfony-docs/components/yaml.rst

 :method:`Symfony\\Component\\Yaml\\Parser::parse` method, but with some added
 bonuses:

-* It executes the YAML file as if it was a PHP file, so that you can embed PHP commands in YAML files;

 * When a file cannot be parsed, it automatically adds the file name to the error message, simplifying debugging when your application is loading several YAML files.